 Additional Funding Resources describes resources for identifying funding sources administered by States, local governments, and utilities.

-Rural EV Infrastructure Funding Matrix
+Rural EV Infrastructure Funding Table

-In addition, the Rural EV Infrastructure Funding Matrix includes a comprehensive list of relevant Federal programs.
+In addition, the Rural EV Infrastructure Funding Table includes a comprehensive list of relevant Federal programs.
 Many of the programs referenced in this section are specific to EV infrastructure, while others have broader eligibility but are still applicable for certain EV-related activities.

 Identifying funding options can happen concurrently to other activities described in this toolkit, such as researching sites and planning infrastructure.
 Rural entities need not (and usually should not) wait until completing other steps before beginning the funding search.